Skip to main content

 5. Boost your employability

 There are lots of free or low-cost courses are available locally in person or online, together with some national providers like the government backed Skills Toolkit.
 Take a read of our Employability and Skills page for an in depth look at what is available.
 If you are looking to get back into work then the M3 Job Club offers a programme of training and support.
-Some housing associations also offer employment supports to their residents.
+Some housing associations also offer employment support to their residents.
+Our free online training platform SEEDL has a range of courses designed for individuals who are entering the workforce following education or returning to work after an extended absence to get ready for the workplace.

 6. Network locally